Traction alopecia: Chemicals

 A condition known as CCCA (central cicatricial centrifugal alopecia), seen almost exclusively in African American women, can cause extensive hair loss.
 It is caused by a combination of too much stress (traction) on the hair and the use of harsh relaxers and dyes.

 Diagnosis

 Traction alopecia is characterized by a fringe along the marginal hairline on physical exam, a recession of the hairline due to chronic traction.

 Differential diagnosis of this type of patchy alopecia when it is in the non scarring stage includes trichotillomania and alopecia areata, in the late stage, when smooth hairless patches are present with follicular drop out, it can resemble scarring alopecias such as frontal fibrosing alopecia (FFA) and patchy central centrifugal cicatricial alopecia (CCCA).

 Frontal fibrosing alopecia can present with an unusual retention of the hairline (pseudo-fringe sign).

 Treatment

+Spiral hair ties are marketed as reduced traction.

 Treatment is typically not pharmaceutical.
 Management includes cessation of the chronic traction, cosmeses, with surgical restoration reserved for more severe cases with scarring fibrosis.